markjwbecker/SteadyStateBVAR/README.md

 least squares estimate from the VAR($p$) (including the constant and dummy/trend variable if applicable), and $m_0=k+2$.

-In the last section, we introduce stochastic volatility and let the covariance matrix of the innovations vary over time such that we have
+Later on, we introduce stochastic volatility and let the covariance matrix of the innovations vary over time such that we have
 $\Sigma_{u,t}$.

+After estimation, you can produce IRFs.
+The two available choices are i) Orthogonalized IRFs (Cholesky identification) or ii) Generalized IRFs.

-To forecast with the steady-state BVAR, we simply follow step 4 of Algorithm 4 of Karlsson (2013).
+To produce unconditional forecasts with the steady-state BVAR, we simply follow step 4 of Algorithm 4 of Karlsson (2013).
+To produce conditional forecasts, we follow Algorithm 3.3.1 in Dieppe, Legrand, and van Roye (2018).
+Please note that for the moment, conditional forecasting is only possible for the homoskedastic steady-state BVAR.

 ## Example 1 (Villani, 2009)